 The Resource Bank is a list of bus operator candidates who have made it to Stage 5 of the Recruitment Process and are waiting for a training start date.
 Candidates are hired from the Resource Bank as bus operator positions are required to be filled as a result of attrition and service requirements.

-Candidates are hired based on a combination of their online assessment ranking, testing and interview results and will remain in the Resource Bank until such time that an opening becomes available (this can take 1 to 1.5 years).
+Candidates are hired based on a combination of their online assessment ranking, testing and interview results and will remain in the Resource Bank until such time that an opening becomes available (this can take up to one year from the time of application).

 I don’t have a computer at home.
 Where can I go to apply online?